Real-space density profile reconstruction of stacked voids: Results: density profiles for real stacked voids

 We also note that the 10-15 $\mathrm{h^{-1}Mpc}$ stacked void has slightly negative values for the first points of the profile.
 We did not use any prior assumption for the density to be positive, and, as observed in the case of the simulated void, the first points of the reconstruction are less precise, while the reconstruction gains in precision when the radius increase.
-With less galaxies the profile loses precision in the center: the 5-15 $\mathrm{h^{-1}Mpc}$ stack is less affected by errors because of the high number of galaxies considered (173929 galaxies, see Table \ref{tab}).
-The match within the errors of the reprojected $I(r_p)$ with the density $I(r_p)$ from data (right plot in Figure \ref{dim2a} and \ref{dim2b}) is a consistency check for the reconstruction of both profiles from dataset dim2.
+With less galaxies, the profile loses precision in the centre: the 5-15 $\mathrm{h^{-1}Mpc}$ stack is less affected by errors because of the high number of galaxies considered (173929 galaxies, see Table \ref{tab}).
+The match within the errors of the reprojected $I(r_p)$ with the density $I(r_p)$ from data (right-hand plot in Figs \ref{dim2a} and \ref{dim2b}) is a consistency check for the reconstruction of both profiles from data set dim2.

 We now analyse the results for bigger voids.
-The stacked void from dataset bright1 with radius in the range 20-25 $\mathrm{h^{-1}Mpc}$ (see Figure \ref{bright1}), is more affected by noise, as expected because of the small number of voids.
+The stacked void from data set bright1 with radius in the range 20-25 $\mathrm{h^{-1}Mpc}$ (see Fig. \ref{bright1}), is more affected by noise, as expected because of the small number of voids.
 The reconstruction is noisier at small radii (lower than 10 $\mathrm{h^{-1}Mpc}$), but the algorithm still manages to reconstruct the profile.
-Here the density starts increasing after 10 $\mathrm{h^{-1}Mpc}$, and its slope is higher.
+Here, the density starts increasing after 10 $\mathrm{h^{-1}Mpc}$, and its slope is higher.
 We observe that the inner part of the profile has density values higher than expected.
-This might depend on the feature of the algorithm (that gains in precision at a few points from the center) and on the assumption of sphericity: in the case of large voids, the low sampling of galaxies might result in large asymmetries and explain the observed higher densities in the center of voids.
-Finally the profile of the stacked void of 25-45 $\mathrm{h^{-1}Mpc}$ of dataset bright2 (Figure \ref{bright2}) shows a lower density for the wall compared to other datasets.
+This might depend on the feature of the algorithm (that gains in precision at a few points from the centre) and on the assumption of sphericity: in the case of large voids, the low sampling of galaxies might result in large asymmetries and explain the observed higher densities in the centre of voids.

+Finally, the profile of the stacked void of 25-45 $\mathrm{h^{-1}Mpc}$ of data set bright2 (Fig. \ref{bright2}) shows a lower density for the wall compared to other data sets.

 We have shown as a proof of concept the first application of the algorithm to real stacked voids.
-The use of our algorithm with well populated stacks of well populated voids in the case of real data allows to control noise in the reconstruction and to obtain the expected profile of stacked voids.
-In the next section we conclude and discuss limitations and future improvements of the algorithm.
+The use of our algorithm with well-populated stacks of well-populated voids in the case of real data allows us to control noise in the reconstruction and to obtain the expected profile of stacked voids.
+In the next section, we conclude and discuss limitations and future improvements of the algorithm.